 - 1 red bell pepper, finely chopped

-- 1 jalapeño or serrano chili, seeded and finely sliced (leave out if you want your soup mild)
+- 1 jalapeño or serrano chili, seeded and finely sliced (omit for mild soup)

 - 2 cloves garlic, pressed or finely chopped